 Ms. Al Zarouni earned both her BSc in Computer Science and MBA from the American University of Sharjah.
 She is a PMI Certified Project Management Professional (PMP), an LRQA certified ISO 9000:2000 Series Auditor/ Lead, and an LRQA Certified Internal QMS Auditor.
 Ms. Al Zarouni has also successfully completed the Young Leaders Program from the Mohammed bin Rashid Centre for Leadership Development.

-Philip is an internationally acknowledged expert on corporate governance and has been involved in numerous corporate governance initiatives in some 70 countries around the world.
-He has worked extensively with governments, regulators and policy makers, various institutions and organisations, companies and boards in the private and public sectors on issues of corporate governance policies, standards, practices and implementation.
+Philip Armstrong is an internationally acknowledged expert on corporate governance.
+He has worked extensively with governments, regulators and policy makers, institutions and organisations, companies and boards on issues of corporate governance in some 70 countries around the world.
+His wide depth of experience and expertise covers policies, standards, best practices and their implementation.
+Philip has extensive knowledge and experience of the inner workings of complex board room situations in both the private and public sectors.